-Every year, I get excited to see how home decor trends evolve—sometimes subtly, sometimes dramatically.
-And 2025?
-It feels like a beautiful mix of both.
+Every year, I get excited to see how home decor trends evolve—sometimes with small, subtle changes, and other times with bold, dramatic shifts.
+But 2025 feels different—it’s a beautiful blend of both.

-As someone who’s always moving furniture around (just for fun) and browsing decor shops like it’s a hobby, I’ve noticed a real shift this year toward comfort, sustainability, and personality.
+As someone who can’t resist moving furniture around “just to see how it looks” and browsing home decor shops like it’s a full-time job, I’ve noticed a major shift this year toward comfort, sustainability, and personality.

 Gone are the days of cookie-cutter interiors.
-Now it’s all about creating spaces that feel like you—cozy, intentional, and filled with character.
+Now it’s all about creating a home that feels uniquely yours—cozy, intentional, and full of character.

 Top 10 Home Decor Trends for 2025